mid-works/mid-works/README.md

 # 💫 About Me
-Hi, I'm [Your Name]!
+Hi, I'm Midhun!
 A passionate developer and data enthusiast blending AI, movies, and visuals into exciting projects.

 - 🎥 Built a movie recommendation system that nails your taste—better than a Netflix binge! 🍿
 - 🎨 Created an image colorization model to splash vibrant colors onto grayscale pics. 🖼️✨